 - Players may not double down after splitting: +0.14%

 Blackjack Short Pays

-Perhaps the worst rules variation that can be found at some casinos is the short pay blackjack.
-In almost all casinos, especially online casinos, blackjacks will pay 3-2 odds.
-However, some casinos offer blackjack games that offer less than this.
-While it may seem like a minor change, even a small reduction in the odds given for a blackjack can have a huge impact on the house edge, turning what looks like a good blackjack game into a poor one.
-Here’s how short paying blackjacks increase the house edge:
+Perhaps the worst rules variation that can be found at casinos these days is the short pay blackjack.
+Traditionally blackjacks will pay 3-2 on your wager, meaning our example $100 bet wins $150.
+However, some casinos, particularly in Las Vegas, are now dealing blackjack games that offer less than this.
+While it may seem like a minor change, even a small reduction in the odds paid for a blackjack can have a huge impact on the house edge, turning what looks like a good blackjack game into a poor one.
+You should be particularly wary of games advertising “player friendly” rules such as single deck blackjack that only pay 6-5 or worse on a blackjack.
+Here’s how short paying blackjacks increases the house edge:

 - Blackjack Pays 7-5: +0.45%